hbctraining/Training-modules/Intermediate_shell/lessons/setting_up.md

 We will be exploring slightly more advanced capabilities of the shell by working with data from an RNA sequencing experiment.

-> *NOTE: If you attended the [Intro to shell](https://hbctraining.github.io/Training-modules/Intro_shell/) workshop with us last month, you should have already downlaoded this data.*
+> *NOTE: If you attended the [Intro to shell](https://hbctraining.github.io/Training-modules/Intro_shell/) workshop with us last month, you should have already downloaded this data.*

 Before we download the data, let's check the folder we are currently in: